John OHart wrote (quoted?) in the dedication of his book Irish Pedigrees 1876:

 The original meaning of the name ua Baoighealláin:

 ua Baoighealláin in the native Gaelic translates to English as Grandson of Hostage'. (ua or O in Irish is not the son!)
-For the first Boylan, see year 916?
-The Irish for hostage (or pledge) is geall as inÓ Baoighealláin.
+Beag means little in Irish.
+The Irish for hostage (or pledge) is geall as inÓ Baoigghealláin.
 Hostage holding was an ancient form of income, generating tribute from neighboring clans.
-For example see year 400 - Niall of the nine hostages Being a hostage was often a very dangerous job description, but luckily our ancestor survived, learned much from his hostage taker and his grandson Trenfher ua Baigheallain went on to become the King of Dartry in the year 998 AD.
+Being a hostage was often a very dangerous job description, but luckily our ancestor the Little Hostage survived, learned much from his hostage taker and his grandson Trenfher ua Baigheallain went on to become the King of Dartry in the year 998 AD.

 (Not speaking Gaelic, the Hedgelock Boylans stereotypical lore was that Ó Baoighealláin must have meant son of a potato field owner in Irish.
 Margaret Boylen (spellt with an e) emailed to say that her family has indeed farmed potatos in Nova Scotia for 6 generations! )